denizakdemir/denizakdemir.github.io/_tabs/about.md

 ## Connect With Me

 Feel free to [contact me](/contact/) with questions about my research, collaboration opportunities, or to discuss potential projects.
-You can also check out my [resume](/assets/resume.pdf) for more details about my professional background.
+You can also check out my [resume](/assets/resume.pdf) or [research highlights](/assets/Highlights_Deniz_Akdemir.html) for more details about my professional background.